p1tonidze/azure_task_19_deploy_web_app/README.md

 Today you will mostly work in Azure Portal.
 To complete this task, perform the following steps:

-1. Create a resource group, called 'mate-azure-task-19'
+1. Create a resource group called `mate-azure-task-19`;

 2. Follow the [tutorial](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-powershell) to deploy [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-intro).
-Azure Container Registry (or ACR for short) - is an Azure PaaS service for private Docker container registry, which is fully integrated with other Azure products, like App Services. **When deploying the ACR, make sure to use 'Basic' SKU.**
+Azure Container Registry (or ACR for short) — is an Azure PaaS service for private Docker container registry, which is fully integrated with other Azure products, like App Services. **When deploying the ACR, make sure to use `Basic` SKU**;

 3. Clone this repository, build a Docker image for the application in the `/app` folder, and push it to the ACR you deployed in the previous step.
-The image must be called 'todoapp' (so the full image name will look like this: '<acr-name>.azurecr.io/todoapp:v1').
+The image must be called `todoapp` (so the full image name will look like this: `<acr-name>.azurecr.io/todoapp:v1`).

 4. Follow the [tutorial](https://learn.microsoft.com/en-us/training/modules/deploy-run-container-app-service/5-exercise-deploy-web-app?pivots=csharp) to create a Web App for containers.
-Use the image, you pushed to the ACR in the previous step.
+Use the image you pushed to the ACR in the previous step;

-5. Check that app is working, and enjoy the simplicity of the Azure Web Apps :sunglasses:
+5. Check that the app is working, and enjoy the simplicity of the Azure Web Apps :sunglasses:;

 6. Run artifacts generation script `scripts/generate-artifacts.ps1`;